charmoniumQ/execution-description/dataset/main.md

 - What predicate on the output files would indicate a successful experiment?
 -->

-For an individual project, this eases answering the following questions:

-- Is the experiment replicable?
+For an individual project, this eases answering the following questions: Is the experiment replicable?
 How big of a machine is needed to replicate it?
 What output should one expect?
 What files need to exist?
 If the end output is different, which is the earliest intermediate file that differs significantly?
-- Can tolerably similar output be produced with fewer computational resources (by changing the fidelity parameters)?
+Can tolerably similar output be produced with fewer computational resources (by changing the fidelity parameters)?

-A collection of projects with this data would enable the following research questions:

-- What libraries do these computational experiments use or transitively use?
-- Are these computational experiments repeatable in the short-term?
+A collection of projects with this data would enable the following research questions: What libraries do these computational experiments use directly or transitively?
+Are these computational experiments repeatable in the short-term?
 What about the long-term (months or years)?
 Or repeatable within some margin of error?
-For those that crash, what are the common causes of crashes (could compare to  Zhao et al.<!--\cite{zhao_why_2012}-->)?
+For those that crash, what are the common causes of crashes (could compare to  Zhao et al. [2]<!--\cite{zhao_why_2012}-->)?

 Large-scale studies are the best candidates to collect this dataset.
-Most large-scale studies, like Zhao et al.<!--\cite{zhao_why_2012}-->, do not share execution details of individual computational experiments, but only aggregate results.
+Most large-scale studies, like Zhao et al. [2] <!--\cite{zhao_why_2012}-->, do not share execution details of individual computational experiments, but only aggregate results.
-Collberg and Proebsting<!--\cite{collberg_repeatability_2016}--> report the success or failure and how to run individual computational experiments but no other data.
+Collberg and Proebsting [3] <!--\cite{collberg_repeatability_2016}--> report the success or failure and how to run individual computational experiments but no other data.
-Trisovic et al.<!--\cite{trisovic_large-scale_2022}--> report the success or failure of individual R scripts in Harvard Dataverse but no other data.
+Trisovic et al. [4] <!--\cite{trisovic_large-scale_2022}--> report the success or failure of individual R scripts in Harvard Dataverse but no other data.

 We have taken steps towards collecting this dataset for nf-core, Snakemake Workflow Catalog, and R scripts in Harvard Dataverse.
 Our data is publicly available.